 Color Temperature and Perception

-When lighting your home, think about what’s most important to you: the ambiance created by certain tones of light or the way your wall paint or furniture appears in light.
-If the latter is more important, be sure to choose lighting in a color temperature that compliments the decor of your home.
-Installing warm light in a room decorated in cool-toned colors can make your room appear faded and lackluster, and the same goes for cool light in a warm-toned color scheme.
-This happens for the same reason why you sometimes buy something you thought was black in the store only to discover it’s actually navy in natural light: no color is definite because its appearance also depends on your lighting.
+While color temperature is important for creating ambiance in a space, you may also want to consider how it makes your wall paint or furniture appear in light.
+Installing warm light in a room decorated in cool-toned colors can cause your room to appear faded and lackluster, and the same goes for cool light in a warm-toned color scheme.
+This happens for the same reason why you sometimes buy something you thought was black in the store only to discover it’s actually navy in natural light: no color is definite because its appearance also depends on the quality of your lighting.
 Colors may be even further distorted by secondary characteristics such as brightness or color rendering, the effects of which are detailed further in our post on choosing light for paint colors.
 Overall, you’ll want to stick to the above rules of thumb, but keep in mind that color temperature can also have a dramatic affect on the look of your home – so choose wisely.